zkmkarlsruhe/lidar/lidartool/doc/devicenames/README.md

 Device name management simplifies the handling of device names.
 On the one hand, it allows physical devices to be associated with a persistent device name via serial number; on the other hand, nik names facilitate the readability of device names.

-Nik names are key value pairs stored in a json file `conf/nikNames.json`.
+Nik names are key value pairs stored in a JSON file `conf/nikNames.json`.

 ## Nik Names

 A nik name is an alias for a device.
-It makes dealing with devices more intuitive and on linux it allows binding devices to names depending on their serial number (see section UDEV)
+It makes dealing with devices more intuitive and on Linux it allows binding devices to names depending on their serial number (see section UDEV)

 ### Set Nik Name